Business

 Step 3 — Create a payment link.
 From the dashboard, click "New invoice."
 Enter the amount in USD, a description, the client's email (optional).
 NETTEN generates a payment link and a QR code.
 Send the link to your client.

 Step 4 — Client pays.
 Your client opens the link, picks their preferred asset (BTC, ETH, SOL, USDC on Ethereum or Polygon or Solana, USDT, XRP, RLUSD, LTC, BCH, DOGE, MATIC), and sends payment from their wallet or exchange.
-If they don't have crypto, NETTEN's hosted checkout offers card-to-crypto conversion via a partner — they pay with a card, NETTEN handles the conversion, you receive crypto.
+Today the hosted checkout is crypto-pay-only; card and Apple Pay options are coming soon.

 Step 5 — Settlement.
 The payment hits your wallet in RLUSD within 3–5 seconds of the inbound transaction being broadcast.
 You can see it in your wallet immediately.
 NETTEN's dashboard updates the invoice status to "paid."